Skip to content

 Message Schemas

-Message schemas define the structure and validation for your WebSocket messages. ws-kit provides a simple, type-safe API for creating and using schemas.
+Message schemas define the structure and validation for your WebSocket messages.
+WS-Kit provides a simple, type-safe API for creating and using schemas.

 Export-with-Helpers Pattern